crashtestjustin/members-only-test/README.md

 Basic login functionality is set up.

-Next step is to set up a post route functionality for the delete buttons that admins have access to.
-After that I need to find a tool to help with date formatting the posted date to look nicer Finally I need to create a nicer looking UI
+I need to create the path and functionality for creating new messages for logged in users After that I need to find a tool to help with date formatting the posted date to look nicer Finally I need to create a nicer looking UI